VirgilSecurity/virgil-pure-wordpress/README.txt

 == Description ==

-Virgil Pure Wordpress Plugin is a free tool that protects user passwords from data breaches and both online and offline attacks, and renders stolen passwords useless even if your database has been compromised.
+Virgil Pure WordPress Plugin is a free tool that protects user passwords from data breaches and both online and offline attacks, and renders stolen passwords useless even if your database has been compromised.

 Virgil Pure is based on a powerful and revolutionary cryptographic technology that provides stronger and more modern